xddq/schema2typebox/README.md

-# Schema2Typebox
+# Schema2TypeBox

-Cli tool used for converting JSON schema draft-06 files to typebox code.
+Cli tool used for converting JSON schema draft-06 files to TypeBox code.

 ❗ This is a WIP/alpha release.
 Once it is finished it will be released with 1.0.0.
 However, you can already test it based on the [feature list](#feature-list)